Neuropathy is a growing medical problem which usually results as a complication of other medical conditions, most notably type 2 diabetes.

-Peripheral neuropathy is a class of neuropathy which affects the peripheral nervous system—those nerves that transmit signals between the outer extremities and the central nervous system, itself consisting of the brain and spinal cord.
+Peripheral neuropathy is a class of neuropathy which affects the peripheral nervous system, which are the nerves that transmit signals between the outer extremities and the central nervous system, itself consisting of the brain and spinal cord.

-This condition afflicts at least 20 million people in America alone.
-With diagnoses of diabetes becoming more common, however, that number seems likely to increase.
+This condition affects at least 20 million people in America alone.
+With diagnoses of diabetes becoming more common, however, that number is likely to increase.

 There are medications prescribed by the medical community for the treatment of peripheral neuropathy, as well as a range of lifestyle changes and nutritional supplements recommended as a combined therapy for the reduction of its symptoms.

-This review addresses one such supplement, Nerve Renew: developed and distributed by the Neuropathy Treatment Group (NTG), this nerve support formula is in itself a combination therapy, meant to strike at each of the symptoms of its targeted condition.
+This review addresses one such supplement, Nerve Renew.
+Developed and distributed by the Neuropathy Treatment Group (NTG), this nerve support formula is in itself a combination therapy, meant to strike at each of the symptoms of its targeted condition.
 It is designed to provide short-term relief, as well as long-term reduction in the recurrence and severity of symptoms.
+But does it really work?

 About The Neuropathy Treatment Group